sayansaha911/Craft-Demo-PaloAlto/README.md

 # Craft-Demo-PaloAlto

-This repo has codes to do the follwong tasks:
+This repo has codes to do the following tasks:

-1. Provision an EKS cluster in AWS along with VPCs, Self-Managed Node Group with 2 Instances, 1 separate Bastion EC2 Instance and Application Load Balancer to route Traffic to the EKS nodes.

-2. A golang web-application, which is compiled to a docker image, docker image is pushed to image registry and a helm chart deploys the image to the EKS cluster as a deployment, along with HPA and Nodeport service
+1. Provisions an AWS EKS cluster with the below components:
+    a.
+VPC
+    b.
+Private and Public Subnets
+    c.
+IGW, NGW and Route Tables
+    d.
+EKS Cluster
+    e.
+Launch Template and Autoscaling Group to launch Instances which will bootstrap to the EKS Control Plane
+    f.
+An ALB which listens on port 80 and forwards traffic to the EKS nodes on nodeport 30080
+    f.
+One EC2 bastion Host to access the worker nodes which are running in Private Subnet

+2. A golang web-application like below:
+    a.
+The application is compiled with Go Lang
+    b.
+A docker image is built with the Go code and pushed to registry
+    c.
+A helm chart to deploy the web app
+    d.
+The helm chart deploys the app deployment, a hpa and a nodeport service

+3. A homebrewed simple CI/CD shell script which can:
+    a.
+Compile small changes in the Go code located at PaloAlto-Craft-Demo/PaloAlto-Demo-App/app-code/http-sample.go
+    b.
+Build a docker image based on these changes
+    c.
+Push the image to a image registry
+    d.
+Deploy/Upgrade the web app to the EKS cluster with helm install/upgrade

 # Objective